Fractures

 Compound or Simple Fractures

-If you participate in physical activities such as contact sports or riding a bicycle, then you are at a higher risk of having an injury that includes a broken bone.
+If you participate in physical activities such as contact sports or weight-bearing exercises, then you are at a higher risk of having an injury that includes a broken bone.
 Falling down or receiving a strong blow to the body can fracture a bone in different ways.
-A simple fracture involves having a bone that is cracked or that breaks into two pieces.
-Alternatively, a compound fracture is more dangerous because one or both pieces of the broken bone break through the skin.
+A simple fracture could occur when the bone breaks into two pieces, or when there is a hairline fracture.
+In some cases, the bone may break in three places, which is referred to as a comminuted fracture.
+Alternatively, a compound fracture is more dangerous because a piece of broken bone pokes through the skin.
+These broken bones can also be referred to as a closed fracture site and open fracture site.

 Specific Types of Fractures